Expedición Róbinson (Colombian TV series)

 Expedición Róbinson is a Colombian version of the Survivor reality television game show based on the Swedish television series Expedition Robinson originally created in 1992 by Charlie Parsons.

-The show is based on stranding a group of strangers as one or more tribes in a remote location, where they must fend for food, water, fire, and shelter for themselves, while competing in challenges to earn rewards and immunity from being voted off by the tribe in progressive eliminations; the last challenger remaining at the end of the competition wins two a reward that ranges from two hundred million to three hundred million pesos prize (100-150 thousandUS$) and title of "Colombian Robinson".
+The show is based on stranding a group of strangers as one or more tribes in a remote location, where they must fend for food, water, fire, and shelter for themselves, while competing in challenges to earn rewards and immunity from being voted off by the tribe in progressive eliminations; the last challenger remaining at the end of the competition wins two a reward that ranges from two hundred million to three hundred million pesos prize (100–150 thousandUS$) and title of "Colombian Robinson".

-Expedición Robinson aired one season on Caracol TV in 2001 produced by TELESET.
-Then Caracol TV made their own remake called Desafio 2002.
-Then, TELESET sold the rights of "Expedición Robinson" to RCN TV in 2004.
+Expedición Robinson aired for two seasons on Caracol TV, produced by Teleset, in 2001 and 2002.
+Following this, Caracol TV made their own remake called Desafio.
+Telesat sold the rights of Expedición Robinson to RCN TV in 2004.
 Both seasons were a ratings hit in Colombia and followed the same general format as the Swedish series.

 Overview

 Expedición Róbinson rights were bought by Caracol TV in 2001.
 This television network produced the first two seasons of Expedition Robinson.
 Both seasons were hosted by former beauty queen and actress Margarita Rosa de Francisco.
 Two years later, rights for Expedición Robinson were sold to RCN TV.
 The series changed its original name to La Isla de los FamoS.O.S. ("Famous People Island", in English), in which all contestants were celebrities of Colombia.
 RCN TV has produced three seasons of La Isla de los FamoS.O.S. and all three of them have been hosted by journalist Guillermo Prieto "Pirry".
 For its part, Caracol TV has developed a variation of the show whose name is El desafío 20-0_ (in which the last number represents the year the season has been aired. i.e. Desafío 20-08).
-So far, five seasons of El Desafío have been aired, three of them hosted by Margarita Rosa de Francisco again.
+So far, nineteen seasons of El Desafío have been aired, ten of them hosted by Margarita Rosa de Francisco.